 The University of Southampton has developed a new Sustainability Strategy, launched on October 20th 2020, to sit alongside the University Travel Plan, Estates Strategy and Biodiversity Policy.

-The Energy and Climate Change Division (ECCD) team has contributed to the consulting phases and made comments on the approaches to be undertaken within the Strategy.
-Prof Bahaj is also leading the University Sustainability Implementation Group which has been set up to implement the Strategy and Dr Ben Anderson has also been seconded to the group.
+The Energy and Climate Change Division (ECCD) team contributed to the consulting phases and made comments on the approaches to be undertaken within the Strategy.
+Prof Bahaj is now Chair of the University Sustainability Implementation Group which has been set up to implement the Strategy and Dr Ben Anderson has also been seconded to the group.

 Goal 1: Achieve net zero emissions for Scope 1 and Scope 2 by 2030.